 "But you're too young for arthritis!"

-Just a few of the things I hear many times a day about my struggle with rheumatoid arthritis.
-I think to myself, "If you had any idea of the pain I endure on a daily basis you might not be so quick to make those comments," but instead I smile and again try to explain that RA is an autoimmune disorder and has nothing to do with age.
+These are just a few of the things Rachel Janzen hears many times a day about her struggle with rheumatoid arthritis (RA).
+She takes a deep breath and smiles, and tries once again to explain that RA is an autoimmune disorder and has nothing to do with age.

-RA is a very lonely disease.
-My most recent attack landed me in the hospital, begging for pain relief.
-I told my husband I was leaving for the ER at 1:30 am after writhing in pain for hours.
-No meds were working and I felt as if I was going to lose my mind.
-Upon arriving at the hospital I wasn't even able to sign my name – the disease was on, full force.
-As I lay hooked up to IV morphine and anti-inflammatories, my mind started down the all-too-familiar road of fear.
+For Rachel, RA is a very lonely disease.
+Her most recent attack landed her in the hospital, begging for pain relief.
+She told her husband she was leaving for the ER at 1:30 am after writhing in pain for hours.
+None of her medications were working, and she felt as if she was losing her mind.
+Upon arriving at the hospital the flare was so bad she wasn't even able to sign her name.
+As she lay hooked up to IV morphine and anti-inflammatories, her mind started down the all-too-familiar road of fear.